Franco-Romanian precedent for Babchenko faux death - Journal du Cameroun

-The staged ‘murder’ of anti-Kremlin journalist Arkady Babchenko has stunned observers and enraged Russia, who Ukraine accused of plotting to kill him in a stunt which actually has a precedent.
+The staged “murder” of anti-Kremlin journalist Arkady Babchenko has stunned observers and enraged Russia after Ukraine accused Moscow of plotting his assassination in a stunt which actually has a precedent.

 It was back in 1982 that the secret services of then communist-run Romania planned to assassinate Virgil Tanase, a France-based dissident writer.

-Following publication of a Tanase article in French news magazine Actuel, highly critical of the regime of dictator Nicolae Ceaucescu, Bucharest dispatched Matei Haiducu, a French-based agent, to kill the author, by then a French citizen.
+Tanase had written an article in French news magazine Actuel that was highly critical of dictator Nicolae Ceausescu’s regime, prompting Bucharest to dispatch a France-based agent to kill the author, who was by then a French citizen.

-But Haidacu blew the whistle on the assassination plan, revealing the Romanian plot to the French along with a plan to murder fellow dissident Paul Goma.
+But the agent, Matei Haiducu, blew the whistle on the assassination plan, revealing the Romanian plot to the French along with a plan to murder fellow dissident Paul Goma.

 It was then that French authorities staged Tanase’s abduction.